Adding an algorithm

 Where to put the algorithm code

-All algorithms that are not specific to a single detector should go under src/algorithms
+All algorithms that are not specific to a single detector should go under src/algorithms.
+Because this falls in the category of reconstruction, we’ll put it in src/algorithms/reco.

 The basic algorithm interface